Run a load test

 During the test run, the dashboard's toolbar shows summary information such as the elapsed time, number of running Vusers, and so forth.

 - To pause the scheduling during the test run, click the Pause scheduling button on the toolbar.
 To resume, click .
 For details, see Pause scheduling during a test run.

 - To add Vusers during a test run, click the Change Load button .
-For details, see Dashboard.
+For details, see Change the Vuser load dynamically.